jacoblapworth/akahu-sdk-swift/src/react/stepper.md

 By default the Stepper will lay its elements out in a manner that conforms to its own internal element queries.
 There is however the ability to lock the design to one of the following layout options.

+**Note:** Although we allow the ability to opt out of the responsive functionality that comes built into the Stepper we **strongly** recommend that you retain these responsive capabilities by **not** using the `lockLayout` prop.
+This ensures that the your Stepper instance has optimal usability in the widest range of scenarios.

 #### Inline *(standard)*

 Lock by supplying the string `inline` to the prop `lockLayout`.